jkolden/catalog-ubuntu-vagrant/README.md

     - `sudo nano /etc/ssh/sshd_config`
     - `sudo service ssh restart`

-This configuration disables login as `root` regardless whether it's remote or local login.
-We don't have to care about local login to the machine because we cannot do it for cloud instances.

 #### Create new user `grader`
 1. Create new user "grader"
     - `sudo adduser grader`